ximinng/PyTorch-SVGRender/docs/source/svgdreamer.rst

 Examples of VPSD
 ^^^^^^^^^^^

 SVGDreamer generates various styles of SVG based on text prompts.
-It supports the use of six vector primitives, including Iconography, Sketch, Pixel Art, Low-Poly, Painting, and Ink and Wash.
+It supports the use of six vector primitives, including **Iconography, Sketch, Pixel Art, Low-Poly, Painting, and Ink and Wash**.

 **Note: The examples provided here are based on VPSD only.**